 - Low pre-production CapEx of US$83.5M and a Low Strip Ratio of 1.6 to 1.

-- Signficant Leverage to Gold Price.
+- Significant Leverage to Gold Price.
 A $1,600 gold price yields an NPV5% US$201M (After tax) in sensitivity analysis.

-- Target-rich property - potential to signficantly enhance value by growing the existing gold-silver resource base.
+- Target-rich property - potential to enhance value significantly by growing the existing gold-silver resource base.

 - Large-land position - 4 historical mining districts consolidated into 1 property.

 - Mining friendly, geo-politically stable, prolific Great Basin of western U.S.